Our senior leadership

 Geoff has been a guest lecturer at several of Canada's leading universities and served on industry boards including the Association of Canadian Advertisers.
 But his most important passion is traveling with his wife and three daughters when they can be rounded up.

-Mary Ann Butt, CEO, Newfoundland & Labrador, Nova Scotia, Prince Edward Island
+Mary Ann Butt, Senior Vice President, Nova Scotia, Prince Edward Island and Newfoundland and Labrador